StepheeGee/reading-notes/301/class-14.md

-# TDiversity & Inclusion in the Tech Industry
+# Diversity & Inclusion in the Tech Industry

 ## Class 14: 12.14.23
 Prepared 12.13.23

-**Summary/Statement:** Brief summary or statement about the assignment's focus and objectives.
+**Summary/Statement:** Today, we're talking about diversity in the workplace.
+First stop - gender.

 ### Reading